 Mold allergies can result from mold exposure.
 When mold grows in an area that is normally dry, the mold growth will spread quickly to other parts of the house.
 The mold spores then begin to cause an array of health problems, some of which are mild, moderate and severe.
 Mild symptoms may include runny nose, sneezing, coughing and watery eyes.
 These symptoms can be quickly resolved when the humidity levels in the affected area are reduced.

 Mild mold allergies often do not cause any medical issues.
 If the mold is not treated, these people will experience asthmatic reactions instead.
 Asthma attacks can include shortness of breath, wheezing, coughing, and chest tightness.
-More serious asthmatic reactions may include rasping of the chest, tightness in the chest, swelling of the throat, lips and tongue, dizziness, chest pain, tightness in the chest, and even death.
+More serious asthmatic reactions may include rasping of the chest, tightness in the chest, swelling of the throat, lips and tongue, dizziness feelings, chest pain, tightness in the chest, and even death.

 Allergies in Children